mntsx/torch_xa/README.md

    - **order** *(int)*: The order of the derivative to compute.
    - **target** *(torch.Tensor, optional)*: If specified, partials are computed only for the path(s) in the graph leading to `target`.
    - **configurations** *(list, optional)*: A list of configuration classes that can modify or extend the default backward process.

-   **Key Differences from `torch.Tensor.backward`**:
-   1. **Non-Scalar Source**: Extended autograd supports partial derivatives from any tensor (not necessarily scalar).
-   2. **Dimensional Flattening**: Because extended autograd handles both non-scalar sources and higher-order derivatives, the dimensionality related to “intravariable” space is flattened to simplify the identification of each derivative component.

    **Example Usage**:
    ```python